 Downsizing just these three things cleared out a huge amount of extra space for us, and I bet just starting with these three areas can do the same for you.
-Then you can move onto other areas like kitchen gadgets, toiletries, books and knick knacks.
+Then you can move on to other areas like kitchen gadgets, toiletries, books, and knick-knacks.

 In our bigger house I would have never considered doing these things, but out of necessity we’ve done them now and I’m so happy that we did.

 More On Decluttering